zeeltrivedi1298/ChatBot_AI/README.md

 ## 📌 Overview
 This project demonstrates how to build a **Retrieval-Augmented Generation (RAG) chatbot** on **Azure Cloud** using:

+This chatbot utilizes Azure OpenAI to understand complex queries and Azure Cognitive Search to retrieve data from internal knowledge bases.
+Such a setup ensures users receive accurate, context-rich answers in real-time, improving customer satisfaction and operational efficiency at an enterprise scale.

 - **Azure OpenAI Service** → embeddings (`text-embedding-3-large`) + chat model (`gpt-35-turbo`)
 - **Azure Cognitive Search** → vector + semantic retrieval
 - **Azure Blob Storage** → document storage